somiibo/module-package-examples/README.md

 For example, this package is hosted on GitHub pages at this address: [https://somiibo.github.io/module-package-examples/main.json](https://somiibo.github.io/module-package-examples/main.json).

+You can put this URL directly into the package manager inside Somiibo!

+## Tips and Tricks
+Building any sort of automation process can be rewarding but also frustrating.
+Remember, computers are dumb and they only become smart when **you** make them smart.
+That being said, here's a few things to remember:
+* **Don't rely on something happening the same way every time**.
+Sometimes things don't load fast enough, sometimes there are network dropouts, and sometimes things just randomly don't work right.
+* **Build recursive checks into your modules**.
+Similar to the above, sometimes things aren't always what they seem and you need to check a few different angles before making a conclusion.
+* **Good modules take a long time to build**.
+If you're fast, you might be able to hammer out a module in a day or two.
+But to get it working flawlessly for long periods of time you can expect development to take *weeks* or even *months* to get right.
+Don't get discouraged!
+* **Our development channel on Discord is a lifesaver**.
+If all else fails, you can [join our Discord server](https://somiibo.com/discord) and find the channel called **#development**.
+Developers like you ask and answer questions all the time here!

 [Bootstrap]: https://getbootstrap.com/ "Bootstrap 4"
 [JSON]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON "JSON"